edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     *not* to save token counts in the database and to instead count section tokens later on the client after we find the relevant sections.

-    We have other options for counting early too.
-Another tool you can use to count tokens in advance is `tiktoken
-    <https://github.com/openai/tiktoken>`_.
-This is OpenAI's Python tokenizer
-    and would give the more accurate result over the Node alternative, but using ``gpt-tokenizer`` is more straightforward for our use case.

 Now that we have sections ready to be stored in the database, let's tie everything together with the ``storeEmbeddings`` function.